CSbyGB/pentips/windows/bloodhound.md

 - We want to find boxes where a domain admin is logged in.
 - `xfreerdp /v:IP /u:user /drive:data,/tmp` Transfer data to and from the target host with drive redirection

+### Grab Data with Sharphound.exe through a Covenant grunt

+- Upload Sharphound.exe with the command `upload` on Covenant
+- launch it using `shell sharphound.exe -c all`
+- Once it's done we can copy the file name of the generated zip
+- And use the Covenant download command
+- Once done we can click on the file name it should open a pop up and you will be able to choose where to put the file
+-

 ## Bloodhound Python

 - *Note: slower than the PowerShell and C# ingestors*